Stephen Siegel

-Stephen Barry Siegel (born September 13, 1944) is the Chairman of Global Brokerage at CBRE (NYSE: CBG), the world's largest commercial real estate services company.
+Stephen Barry Siegel (born September 13, 1944) is an American businessperson and New York real estate deal maker who became the Chairman of Global Brokerage at CBRE, which at that time was the world's largest commercial real estate services company.

 Siegel was featured in the Urban Land Institute's book, Leadership Legacies: Lessons Learned from Ten Real Estate Legends.
-The previous year, Mr. Siegel was honored with Commercial Property News' Lifetime Achievement Award and named by Crain's as one of the 100 Most Influential Business Leaders in New York City.
+The previous year, Mr. Siegel was awarded with Commercial Property News' Lifetime Achievement Award and named by Crain's as one of the 100 Most Influential Business Leaders in New York City.

 Early life and education

 Siegel was born to a Jewish family in the Bronx, New York.
 His father was a laborer and his mother was a school crossing guard.

 At the age of 17, he took a job as a real-estate broker at Cushman & Wakefield.

 Career

 Siegel was chairman and CEO of Insignia/ESG prior to the merger with CBRE.
-He was largely responsible for the global expansion of the firm, nationwide as well as throughout Europe, Japan, Hong Kong, China, Thailand and Latin America.
+He directed the global expansion of the firm, nationwide as well as throughout Europe, Japan, Hong Kong, China, Thailand and Latin America.
 He also managed a group that completed approximately $2 billion in co-investments in a wide range of U.S. office, residential, hotel and retail real estate portfolios.

-Throughout his career, he has arranged transactions for some of the US's most prominent corporate clients including J.P.
+Throughout his career, he has arranged transactions for some major US corporate clients including J.P.
 Morgan Chase & Co., Sidley Austin Brown & Wood LLP, Fried, Frank, Harris, Shriver & Jacobson LLP, Amerada Hess Corp., Sanford C. Bernstein & Co., Swiss Reinsurance, MetLife, Cerberus Capital Management and Akin, Gump, Strauss, Hauer & Feld LLP.